Hyperhidrosis: treating excessive sweating

 Primary focal hyperhidrosis is still a likely diagnosis if the symptoms have lasted for less than six months or onset is 25 years of age or above, but in these cases clinical judgement should be used to exclude an underlying cause.

-How is hyperhidrosis treated?
+How is excessive sweating hyperhidrosis treated?

 Once the patient has a diagnosis, they can work in a stepwise approach to try and control their symptoms and discomfort.
 For example, if they have been diagnosed with generalised or secondary focal hyperhidrosis, then the underlying cause will require medical intervention and consequent treatment.